JohnWright1/dnd/content/Sessions/Session 3.md

 - [[Golden Boar Tavern]]
 # Planned Encounters

-Possible encounter with guards and a knight to arrest the party for being in possession of the crystal.
+Possible encounter with guards and a knight to arrest the party for being in possession of the crystal whose dark energy can be seen having an effect on the village.

-Possible encounter with Spiders when travelling back to the Tinkerville or outside of the cemetery
+Possible encounter with Spiders when travelling back to the Tinkerville or outside of the cemetery, when travelling back to the town the crystal may influence their path taking and result in them heading further into the darkness of the forest where they are surrounded by spider webs.
 # Planned Dialog

 # Recap